Firehed/simpleLogger/UPGRADING.md

 - Formatting logic has been separated into `FormatterInterface`.

+- `Base` adds `public FormatterInterface $formatter`, which allows changing the formatter at runtime (though this is not recommended).

 - `DefaultFormatter`, whicih retains the previous log formatting logic, is now a bundled implementation.
   If a logger is constructed without specifying a formatter, this one will be used.